-The operations of the Company require licenses and permits from various government authorities.
 The Company believes that it holds all necessary licenses and permits under applicable laws and regulations for work in progress and believes it is presently complying in all material respects with the terms of such licenses and permits.
 However, such licenses and permits are subject to change in various circumstances.
 There can be no guarantee that the Company will be able to obtain or maintain all necessary licenses and permits that may be required to explore and develop its properties, commence construction or operation of mining facilities or to maintain continued operations that economically justify the cost.

-Q. Changes in Accounting Policies Including Initial Adoption
+O. Changes in Accounting Policies Including Initial Adoption